tomduck/pandoc-fignos/README.md

 Rationale
 ---------

-Figure numbers and references are frequently used in academic writing, but are not supported by pandoc.
+Figure numbers and references are frequently used in academic writing, but are not supported natively by pandoc.
 Pandoc-fignos is an add-on filter that provides the missing functionality.

 The markdown syntax recognized by pandoc-fignos was developed in [pandoc Issue #813] -- see [this post] by [@scaramouche1].
 It seems likely that this will be close to what pandoc ultimately adopts.
 Pandoc-fignos is a transitional package for those who need figure numbers and references now.